BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step09.md

+ The standard Apache Foswiki CGI configuration will start the `perl` interpreter for each page request received.This introduces some overhead.
+The overhead can be avoided by running a daemon that provides Foswiki services using the [FastCGI](http://cdlhttps://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/KatacodaCourses/Foswiki0/KcDockerAF/FastCGI?topicparent=KatacodaCourses/Foswiki0/KcDockerAF.ScenarioStep09 "Create this topic") protocol.

  Instead of creating a new process for each request, [FastCGI](http://cdlhttps://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/KatacodaCourses/Foswiki0/KcDockerAF/FastCGI?topicparent=KatacodaCourses/Foswiki0/KcDockerAF.ScenarioStep09 "Create this topic") uses persistent processes to handle a series of requests.
 See: [Wikipedia](https://en.wikipedia.org/wiki/FastCGI).

+ Apache mod\_fcgid provides this service It starts `foswiki.fcgi` as a daemon when the first request is received.
+Subsequent requests are handled by the already running daemon.

  The installation is done in `Dockerfile.foswiki.fcgi`{{open}}